 The CPU must give feedback after executing an instruction, and the output data is written to the memory.

-The uses of CPU are very clear and simple to understand, it is the responsibility of the CPU to fetch instructions from the user, decode the instructions into the signals which can be understood by other parts of the computer and make sure that the function is executed in the right manner.
+The uses of the CPU are very clear and simple to understand, it is the responsibility of the CPU to fetch instructions from the user, decode the instructions into the signals which can be understood by other parts of the computer and make sure that the function is executed in the right manner.
 CPU also must make sure that the next instructions are relevant to the instruction which are already under the process.

 What are the different types of CPU?